 She holds an MFA in Poetry from the University of Arizona and a BA in English-Creative Writing and Latin American, Caribbean, and Iberian Studies from the University of Wisconsin-Madison.
 Her movement studies include certifications in Hatha Yoga, MomentOm Arts Aerial Yoga, and Nimble Arts’ Intro to Aerial Arts.
-Vega-Westhoff has taught academic and creative writing to students of all ages in both Spanish and English through the University of Arizona’s Poetry Center, the University of Arizona’s English Department, the Tucson Pima Arts Council, Festival San Francisco de la Montaña, Centro de Estudios y Acción Social Panameño, and various community centers and K-12 schools in Panama, Missouri, North Carolina, and Arizona.
+Vega-Westhoff has taught academic and creative writing to students of all ages in both Spanish and English through the University of Arizona’s Poetry Center, the University of Arizona’s English Department, the Tucson Pima Arts Council, Festival San Francisco de la Montaña, Centro de Estudios y Acción Social Panameño, and various community centers and K-12 schools in Panamá, Missouri, New York, North Carolina, and Arizona.
 For the last several years she has taught poetry workshops throughout New York state, in public schools during the school day, in afterschool and community programs, in summer camps, and bilingually in programs specific to migrant farmworkers and their families and in collaboration with nearby migrant education agencies.
 She teaches with an ecological, somatic, and multilingual emphasis.
 She volunteers with Justice for Migrant Families in Buffalo, NY.